harplife/zettelkasten/math/precalculus/Chapter 5/3_Trigonometric_Graphs.md

 > The angle $\theta$ represents a state of rotation around the unit circle.
 Phase represents the *current* state of rotation around the unit circle.
 Graphically speaking, phase shift is the same as horizontal shift - but geometrically, it is understood that the wave is "out of phase" with the original state.

 > [!important] In physics and engineering, $\phi$ (phi) symbol is used in place of $C$.

+Note that when we put frequency and phase together, we get :

+$$
+y = \sin B(x-C)
+$$

+It's a common mistake to think that the phase shift is $BC$ - but the phase shift remains $C$ because phase shift is measured in x-units, not angle-units.

 <center>. . .</center>